 If you have an employee aged 18 or over who is paid more than $450 per month, you will be responsible for their superannuation, designed to cover the costs of retirement.
 Employers are responsible for paying at least 9.5% of an employees’ earnings into a super, a figure set to rise over the coming years to accommodate the rising costs of retirement in the country.

 Superannuation is also required to be paid for temporary employees and employees working on a visa – once they finish working for you and leave the country, they will be able to claim a Departing Australia super payment (DASP), so preparing for this is something to consider.

 Depending on the nature of your business, there may be other taxes to pay such as land taxes (you’ll pay land tax on land and commercial properties that you own, but not on your home) and Fringe Benefits Tax (FBT), which is a tax that is payable by employees whose employees have received benefits (such as paying a family member rather than a salary).
 It is important that you understand the laws and tax processes associated with offering your employees fringe benefits, so speak with an accountant and register for FBT when you can.

 Getting to grips with taxation in another country can be hard work, but it’s an essential part of the job of an entrepreneur.
 It is your responsibility to understand your personal and company requirements and obligations, and pay the necessary taxes monthly, quarterly or annually.

-If you’re considering establishing a business in Australia, get in touch with the local specialists at Biz Latin Hub Australia.
+If you’re considering establishing a business in Australia, get in touch with the local accounting and back office specialists at Biz Latin Hub Australia.
 Contact Craig Dempsey, our Australian founder and CEO, on [email protected], to find out more about how we can help.